Arkaim: Religious movements and mysticism

 The discovery of Arkaim reinvigorated the debate about the original homeland of the Indo-Europeans, seemingly confirming its location in Siberia.
 After their discovery, Arkaim and the Land of Towns have been interpreted by some as the "land of the Aryans", the centre of a statehood of a monarchical type, and ultimately the model for a new spiritual civilisation harmonised with the universe.
 Agencies related to the Russian Orthodox Church have been critical of such activities relating to Arkaim's archaeology.

-The discovery of Arkaim and the Land of Towns has fueled the growth of schools of thought among Russian Rodnovers, Roerichians, Assianists, Zoroastrians, Hindus and others which regard the archaeological site as the second homeland of the Indo-Europeans, who originally dwelt in Arctic regions and migrated southwards when the weather there became glacial, then spreading from Siberia to the south and the west, eventually developing into other civilisations.
+The discovery of Arkaim and the Land of Towns has fueled the growth of schools of thought among Russian Rodnovers, Roerichians, Assianists, Zoroastrians, Hindus, and others which regard the archaeological site as the second homeland of the Indo-Europeans, who originally dwelt in Arctic regions and migrated southwards when the weather there became glacial, then spreading from Siberia to the south and the west, eventually developing into other civilisations.
 According to them, all Vedic knowledge originated in the southern Urals.
 Some of them identify Arkaim as the Asgard of Odin spoken of in Germanic mythology.
 The Russian Zoroastrian movement identifies Arkaim as the place where Zoroaster was born.
 Arkaim is designated as a "national and spiritual shrine" of Russia and has become a holy site for Rodnover, Zoroastrian and other religious movements.

-Vladimir Putin's visit and the "Russian idea"

-Russia's president Vladimir Putin visited the site in 2005, meeting in person with the chief archaeologist Gennady Zdanovich.
-The visit received much attention from Russian media.
-They presented Arkaim as the "homeland of the majority of contemporary people in Asia, and, partly, Europe".
-Zdanovich reportedly presented Arkaim to the president as a "possible national idea of Russia", which Shnirelman calls a new idea of a civilisation ― the "Russian idea".